BuiltClever/ChessBoardPowerUsage/README.md

 some power considerations for building a chess board like our Youtube videos
 https://www.youtube.com/@builtclever
 <hr>
-I used AI to help figure this out, so please double-check everything for yourself, information is provided at your own risk.
+I used AI to help figure this out, so please double-check everything for yourself,
+<br />information is provided as is use it at your own risk.
+<br /><br />
 to check the current needed for choosing a power supply

 🔧 Highly Recommended Tips: